 A Simple Boot Test

-Here’s a simple way to evaluate a shoe or boot’s support, underfoot protection, and torsional rigidity (which is the side-to-side support that protects against rolling an ankle): Hold the boot in your hands and twist it like you’re wringing a towel.
-The harder it is to wring a boot like a towel, the more substantial its rigidity and support in the midsole (which may include a partial shank to enhance support), as well as protection against sharp rocks.
-Also, bend the boot’s forefoot (where your foot naturally bends, under the toes) to see how much flex it has.
-Boots that flex more easily will allow a more natural stride when walking, which is most desirable for moving fast with a light pack (under 25 to 30 pounds), but may sacrifice some stability and support if you’re carrying a heavy pack.
+- Bend the boot’s forefoot (where your foot naturally bends, under the toes) to see how much flex it has.
+Boots that flex more easily will allow a more natural stride when walking, which is most desirable for moving fast with a light pack (under 25 to 30 pounds), but may sacrifice some cushion and support if you’re carrying a heavy pack.

 Fitting Boots Correctly